splintered-reality/py_trees/py_trees/doc/rules_of_thumb.rst

 *The Signficance of Change*

-Usually we're not interested in data/stats.
-That is for diagnostics.
-What we are interested is when some decisional state in the behaviour tree changes.
+The most interesting/useful data from a behaviour tree are the decision events - i.e. exactly *when* some decisional state in the behaviour tree changes.
 If you have a behaviour that is running for many ticks - *leave the message fairly constant* unless there is a significant event that is important to the user.
 This allows humans and higher level programs (e.g.
 ``rqt_py_trees`` to be more tuned into the important events without having to filter through